stephane-rbn/python-vscode-setup/README.md

 > Disclaimer 2: Let's make it simple and suppose Docker doesn't exist for now 😇

+> Disclaimer 3: I have not mentioned that have not been updated more than 3 years.

-> Disclaimer 3: I am not a professional developer.
+> Disclaimer 4: I am not a professional developer.
 I am a Product Manager who codes.
 This guide is a result of my personal experience.
 It works for me and I hope it works for you too! 🤜🤛 (suggestions are welcome!)

 ## Python related configuration (essential pack)